ProjectHydroTech/Zybo-Z7/Vivado/README.md

 <b>Step 29.</b> After adding our ZYNQ proccessing system and Pmod sensors, next will be assigning the Pmod sensors to the respective ports on the Zybo.
 (JB, JC, JD, JE, JF)

+The following steps will also be demonstrating how to use both top and bottom rows of the Pmod for demonstration purposes.

 <b>Step 30.</b> Click on board to the left of your block diagram and scroll to Pmod.